 - Pay the inspection station service fee - You will pay for the inspection service but NOT your state inspection and emission fees.

 - Obtain a Vehicle Inspection Report (VIR) - Don't lose this report.
 It proves you passed inspection and emissions testing so you may need to provide it at the time of registration!
 Need a replacement copy of the VIR for registration renewal purposes?
 Find it online or visit any Texas Inspection Station.

 Step 2: Register

 - Select a renewal method - Renew online, by mail, in person at one of our four offices or through one of our partners.
 The inspection and emissions status are checked electronically.
 If there is an issue verifying the status, you will be asked to provide the Vehicle Inspection Report (VIR) in person, by e-mail or by fax.

-- Pay the state registration, inspection and emissions fees – Williamson County is now required by law to collect all state fees.
+- Pay the state registration, inspection and emissions fees – Williamson County Tax Assessor Collector is now required by law to collect the state portion of the inspection fee.